 Step 4: App Development

-Now that the design phase is complete, it’s time to move on to one of the most important stages of your mobile app development process.
-Typically, it’s made up of two main parts — backend and frontend.
+Now that the design part is complete, it’s time to move on to one of the most important stages of your mobile app implementation.
+Typically, it’s made up of the following components.

 Backend